 To learn more about the prerequisite requirements and see details for preferred courses and course content, please visit the Admissions Requirements page of the Lipscomb University College of Pharmacy website at http://www.lipscomb.edu/pharmstudents/Pre-Pharmacy-Prerequisites

 A supplemental application is required and is available on the College of Pharmacy website at http://pharmstudents.lipscomb.edu/page.asp?SID=197&Page=9152

 One letter of recommendation is required from your pre-health committee.
 In the event that your institution does not have a committee, two academic letters of recommendation will be accepted as a substitution.
 For details: http://pharmacy.lipscomb.edu

 Competitive applicants will be invited to campus for a scheduled interview with members of the Admissions Committee.
 Interview candidates meet with two to three members of the admissions committee for a personal interview.
 Members of the committee will not have access to academic transcripts or test scores at the time of the interview.
 They will be seeking to get to know each interviewee as an individual to learn the motivations, goals and expectations that influence each candidate.
 A collective decision is made by the admissions committee regarding each interview candidate.
 Interview days generally begin at 8:00 a.m. and end by 2:00 p.m.
-Interviewees should expect to participate in the interview, writing assignment and campus tour.
+Interviewees should expect to participate in the interview, group activity and campus tour.
 Additional activities will be planned to broaden candidates knowledge of the program, faculty and student pharmacists.